 A sprig of mint, with its cool and refreshing flavor, adds a decorative look as well as a complementary flavor to beverages such as lemonade and mint juleps.
 The freshest mint is essential if you plan to garnish drinks with mint sprigs at your next home gathering or party.
-If you cut mint stems from your own plant or purchase pre-cut mint from the grocery store, proper storage keeps the leaves fresh and crisp for as long as possible.
+Whether you cut mint stems from your own plant or purchase pre-cut mint from the grocery store, proper storage keeps the leaves fresh and crisp for as long as possible.

 Thoroughly rinse and pat dry fresh mint leaves to remove any soil residue.